deveshm/connormcgarr.github.io/_posts/2019-01-13-examining-xfg.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/XFG40.png" alt="">

 This is how a function protected by XFG is checked!
-Let's now edit our code a bit and explore into XFG a bit more.
+Let's now edit our code a bit and explore XFG a bit more.

 Let's Keep Going!
 ---